philhartung/aes67-sender/README.md

 # AES67 Sender
 Make a soundcard input available in an AES67 network.
 Works under Windows, Linux and MacOS.
+Tested under Ubuntu 20.04, Windows 10.
+Not tested under MacOS.
 ## Installation
 To install aes67-sender, clone the repository and install the dependencies.
 ```